nicola-lamaddalena/Degrees-converter/readme.md

 # Degrees converter

-Little library that contains functions that convert degrees from one form to another (e.g. from Celsius to Fahrenheit).
+Simple library that converts temperature from one unit to another one(e.g. from Celsius to Fahrenheit).

-Every method of the class *Converter* return a float; in some cases the float value is rounded to the second decimal figure.
+Every method of the class *Converter* returns a float rounded to the second decimal figure.

+## Usage

 Create an instance of the class *Converter*: